psf/black/README.md

 master, this is also an option.

-## Caching
+## Ignoring non-modified files

-Black caches already formatted files, unless the `--diff` flag is used or code is passed via standard input.
-The location of the cache files depend on the system on which black is run.
-The standard locations on common operating systems are:
+*Black* remembers files it already formatted, unless the `--diff` flag is used or code is passed via standard input.
+This information is stored per-user.
+The exact location of the file depends on the black version and the system on which black is run.
+The file is non-portable.
+The standard location on common operating systems
+is:

 * Windows: `C:\\Users\<username>\AppData\Local\black\black\Cache\<version>\cache.pkl`
 * macOS: `/Users/<username>/Library/Caches/black/<version>/cache.pkl`